 Infrastructure Summary Assessment Further Work Transport Early Transport Assessment completed but requires updating.
 Site to be accessed via 2 of either Delia, Dorothy, Alison and Marion Avenues.
 Integrated transport/walking and cycling package required including links to Hucknall Station (NET/Train stops within 800m of parts of site).
 Updated TA required.
 Confirmation of phasing required.
 Should the site be developed as two phases, third party land may be required.
-Contributions to be agreed as part of S106 discussions.
+Contributions to be agreed as part of \$106 discussions.
 Utilities Electricity - Additional 33kV circuits and new 33kV primary substation required at Westville.
 Waste water - no abnormal constraints or requirements.
 Water supply - no abnormal constraints or requirements.
 Gas - no abnormal requirements IT - no abnormal requirements.
 Works to substation programmed by Central Networks for completion by 2015.
 Early dialogue with Western Power required re phasing.
 Flooding and Flood Risk A small part of the site is in Flood Zone 2 of the River Leen with the remainder of the site being in Flood Zone 1 with other smaller watercourses that run through the site.
 EA comment that site has an overall low flood risk.
 Ongoing dialogue with EA re layout/ masterplanning and to maximise GI opportunities from flood areas.
 Health Likely that a financial contribution towards the expansion of existing primary health care surgeries will be required.
 Contributions to be agreed as part of S106 discussions.
 Dialogue with PCT underway.

 Infrastructure Summary Assessment Further Work Education New Primary school to be provided on 1.1 ha site cost est £5 - 5.5m.
 Capacity to expand existing secondary school with contributions based on Notts County Education multiplier est cost is £1.65m.
 Contributions and phasing to be agreed as part of S106 discussions.
 Police Services No abnormal requirements.
 Further dialogue on use of local facilities for neighbourhood policing as detailed proposals emerge.
 Ambulance Services No abnormal requirements.
 Further dialogue re inclusion of standby locations required as detailed proposals emerge.
 Fire and Rescue Services No abnormal requirements.
 Further dialogue on layout and mix of units required as detailed proposals emerge.
 Waste Management No abnormal requirements.
 Further dialogue as detailed proposals emerge.
 Community Services Close to existing local centre and Hucknall Town Centre.
 Potential to support town centre regeneration.
 Further dialogue with Ashfield District Council as detailed proposals emerge.
 Green Infrastructure/ Open Space Significant GI assets on site.
 Opportunities to protect and enhance GI on eastern part of site close to River Leen.
 Public open space of approx. 1.6ha to be provided on site with commuted sum for maintenance.
 GI proposals to be developed as part of detailed masterplanning.
 Maintenance contributions to be agreed via S106 negotiations.
 Contamination No abnormal requirements.
 Other If progressed as two phases land acquisition required for access.
 Cross boundary considerations - close to Ashfield District Council and Nottingham City Council.
 Nearest town centre facilities are located in Hucknall.
 Further review following confirmation of development phases.
 Further dialogue with adjacent Local Authorities (particularly re highway, public transport and communities facilities).

-Indicative Assessment ht No major constraints Nottingham City Cou capacity of local heal No major constraints to physical site delivery are identified.
+No major constraints to physical site delivery are identified.
 The site is close to the administrative boundaries of Ashfield District Council and Nottingham City Council and further dialogue regarding cross boundary impacts is required as detailed proposals emerge.
-Information on capacity of local health facilities is awaited from Nottinghamshire PCT. ied.
-The site is close to the administrative boundaries of Ashfield District Council and cross boundary impacts is required as detailed proposals emerge.
-Information on hamshire PCT.
+Information on capacity of local health facilities is awaited from Nottinghamshire PCT.

-(Gedling)

-Farm

-Wighay

-Top
+Top Wighay Farm (Gedling)

+30:400 المنائمين الم

 ACS Designation Allocation

 Timescale To commence within first 5 years of plan period

 Site Area 26.9ha

 Housing Units 1000

 Housing Mix 30% Affordable Housing.

 Employment Uses 8.5 ha (B1,B8)

 Other Uses Education, health and green infrastructure

 Ownership/Developer Ownership/Developer Willing owner.
 Dialogue underway.